Clareville Crematorium

 Goodbye is just as important as hello.

-That’s why the Funeral Directors Association on NZ Take the Time to Talk awareness week from 6th – 10th September 2021 will focus on the importance of a meaningful farewell.
+That’s why the Funeral Directors Association on NZ Take the Time to Talk awareness week each year focuses on the importance of a meaningful farewell.

-The FDANZ vision is a New Zealand where meaningful funerals are valued as an essential part of healthy grieving and Peter and Jenny Giddens and their team at Richmond Funeral Home support that vision.
+The FDANZ vision is a New Zealand where meaningful funerals are valued as an essential part of healthy grieving and the Richmond Funeral Home team support that vision.

 This year our campaign is highlighting to families that a meaningful funeral experience/farewell is the best way we can help those left behind to deal with grief and loss.